 Maybe not everyone needs this but it’s a must have for me!
 Sweat stings my eyes and snot bubbles throw off my breathing when I’m really pushing the limits of what my body can do!
 So, I’ll never not bring one.
 I highly recommend you do too. 🙂 You can also see this rag pictured above!
 That was taken at the start line of a half marathon I did in September, 2017 (Buena Vista, CO).

 So that’s!
 I’m a pretty simple gal so my gear is simple too.
-More advanced runners might bring their Garmin watch to track their runs but for now, I prefer to use a simple app on my phone.
+More advanced runners might bring their Garmin watch to track their runs but for now, I prefer to use a simple, free app on my phone.
 It’s important to note, however, that a Garmin will be much more accurate if you’re looking to train or become a serious runner.

 Series Posts: 3 of 4